sibirbil/LESS/README.md

 * The default global estimator for regression is now `DecisionTreeRegressor` instead of `LinearRegression` (`global_estimator=DecisionTreeRegressor`)
 * Warnings can be turned on or off with a flag (`warnings = True`)

+## Changes in v.0.3.0

+* Typos are corrected
+* The hidden class for the binary classifier is now separate
+* Local subsets with a single class are handled (the case of `ConstantPredictor`)

 ---